lbovet/docson/README.md

 ## Typson

 You can directly reference your JSON types defined as TypeScript interfaces.
-If the path ends with '.ts', Docson will use [Typson](https://github.com/lbovet/typson) to convert the Type Scripts to schema in order to generate the documentation.
+If the path ends with `.ts`, Docson will use [Typson](https://github.com/lbovet/typson) to convert the Type Scripts to schema in order to generate the documentation.

 For example, [index.html#/typson/example/invoice/line.ts$InvoiceLine](http://lbovet.github.io/docson/index.html#/typson/example/invoice/line.ts$InvoiceLine) is the documentation of [line.ts](https://github.com/lbovet/typson/blob/master/example/invoice/line.ts).

-[Typson](https://github.com/lbovet/typson) must be located at the same level as the `docson` directory on your server.
-Keep its directory named `typson`.
+You need to install [Typson](https://github.com/lbovet/typson) by yourself on your server.
+It must be in a directory named `typson` located at the same level as the `docson` directory on your server.

 ## Widget